Energy Efficient Home Design

 If you want your home to retain as much heat as possible it stands to reason that you’ll want to choose the right insulation and have it fitted correctly.
 But choosing the right insulation isn’t just a matter of picking one and going for it.

-If you’re using a light weight construction method such and structural insulated panels (SIPs) or timber frame etc you’ll likely choose a different type of insulation to someone who has an existing home that they are renovating and want to add insulation to the cavities.
+If you’re using a light weight construction method such and structural insulated panels (SIPs) or timber frame etc you’ll likely choose a different type of insulation to someone who has an existing home that they are renovating and want to add insulation to the cavities or insulate an old solid wall, either internally or externally.

-By adding high quality insulation to your home you’ll make it more air tight (you’ll be aiming to make it as air tight as possible in order to retain as much heat as possible).
+Just by adding the right insulation to your home you’ll make it more air tight (you’ll be aiming to make it as air tight as possible in order to retain as much heat as possible and that's achieved with the breather layers and vapour control layers).

 But that in itself can lead to condensation and black mould issues unless you incorporate the correct ventilation system.